Phastboy/Data-Structures-and-Algorithms-DSA-/Foundations/README.md

 4. **Operations:** They define possible operations on th data they contain.
 5. **Size:** They are either flexible or fixed in size.
 6. **Access methods:** Different Data structures have different access methods.
+7. **Complexity:** Different Data structures have different time and space complexities for different operations.

 ## Goals of Data structures
 1. **Efficiency:** Aims to optimize operations.